-Almost 85,000 older Floridians benefit annually from community nutrition service programs, which leverage $39 million in federal funding with money from local senior services levies, donations and volunteers.
+Over 80,000 older Floridians benefit annually from community nutrition service programs, which leverage over $52 million in federal funding with money from local senior services levies, donations, and volunteers.
 Most nutrition providers are private, non-profit agencies that serve meals at senior centers and other community locations.

 Nutrition program services offer more than a just a meal.
-Skilled nutritionists and other professionals in the aging network also provide nutrition education, counseling and risk screening.
-Contact your Aging Resource Center for information on meals and nutrition programs in your area.
+Skilled nutritionists and other professionals in the aging network also provide nutrition education, counseling, and risk screening.
+Contact your Aging and Disability Resource Center for information on meals and nutrition programs in your area.

 Nutrition program services include: